Queen: Love and War: Synopsis

-Kang Eun-gi (Jin Se-yeon) becomes the Queen of Joseon.
-During their Wedding Day Parade, Eun-gi and Lee Kyung (Kim Min-kyu) are ambushed and shot by assassins.
-Both Royals are assumed to have been killed, however, the night after the bullet is removed from the king's head and he is laid to rest under the guard of the priestesses the dead king resurrects while Kang Eun-gi's twin sister, Kang Eun-bo is acting under the guise of an assistant to the Chief Priestess to gain answers about the murderers.
+Kang Eun-Ki (Jin Se-yeon) becomes the Queen of Joseon.
+During their Wedding Day Parade, Eun-Ki and Lee Kyung (Kim Min-kyu) are ambushed and shot by assassins.
+Both Royals are assumed to have been killed, however, the night after the bullet is removed from the king's head and he is laid to rest under the guard of the priestesses, the dead king resurrects while Kang Eun-Ki's twin sister, Kang Eun-bo, is acting under the guise of an assistant to the Chief Priestess to gain answers about the murderers.

-Assuming the King's death the Great Queen Dowager Min (Jung Ae-ri) is presented with a candidate for a new King by the Left State Minister, Jo Heung-Gyeon (Lee Jae-yong) who embarks immediately to retrieve the exiled Prince Lee Jae-Hwa (Do Sang-woo).
-Upon their return to the palace, the Left State Minister and Prince are both shocked and angry to learn that the king is still alive and recovering but cover it well and go their separate ways.
+Assuming the King's death, the Great Queen Dowager Min (Jung Ae-ri) is presented with a candidate for a new King by the Left State Minister, Jo Heung-Gyeon (Lee Jae-yong) who embarks immediately to retrieve the exiled Prince Lee Jae-Hwa (Do Sang-woo).
+Upon their return to the palace, the Left State Minister and Prince are both shocked and angry to learn that the king is still alive and recovering, but cover it well and go their separate ways.